Obarrie/CSC305Project/business/UserResearch.md

 Since ease/speed is important to students, our marketing/awareness campaigns should lean into how our app makes parking easier/faster in order to convince them to use our app.

+# Observation 2:

+**Observation Statement:**
+Many students are willing to use an application that would help out in finding parking

+**Supporting Data:**
+91.5% of students answer YES to the questions “ Would you use an app that helps out with finding parking quickly and easily at URI?” and 8.5% said NO.

+**Team Action:**
+We are working on creating an application that would help students find parking quickly and efficiently by determining the traffic of the parking lot and the available parking lots students could park in.